 Make sure you bring more cash than you need as this town lacks Money Changers and ATMs.
 After all, it is in the middle of the jungle.
 The closest ATM is 18kms away in Tembeling (where you pick up the river boat for Taman Negara) or 1.75 hours from Taman Negara.

 If you decide to do paid activities, then you’ll be up for RM25-60/activity, which quickly burns through your cash.
 Obvious, but remember to leave enough cash for the bus/boat ride to your next destination.

 After spending five days in Taman Negara, one can’t help but notice the vibe of the town, travellers, and the locals.

 Unless doing the more extended jungle treks, most travellers seem to arrive in this laid-back but busy town in the afternoon, do the Canopy Walk the next day, then leave at sparrow-fart, the following morning.

 Maybe when visitors only have 2 weeks’ holiday, there’s an urgency to see and do as much as possible, cramming everything into a fleeting moment.
 Perhaps if time is an issue, then concentrate on one or two areas only and at least savour what a region has to offer; not just mark a place off your checklist.
 These same people appear to be miserable with locals and other travellers.
 No smiles and quite arrogant.

-Decided on the next destination as Jerantut as it’s not too well known or traversed by travellers.
-Although Jerantut is in central Malaysia, we are kind of still heading north.
+The next destination is Jerantut as this town isn’t well known or traversed by travellers.
+Although Jerantut is in central Malaysia, we’re still kind of heading north.